-As a midwife, Emily Dial has lots of experience delivering babies under a variety of circumstances—but likely none will ever compare to the moment she delivered her own baby via C-section this month.
+As a midwife, Emily Dial has lots of experience delivering babies under a variety of circumstances—but likely none will ever compare to the moment she delivered her own baby via C-section in March 2018.

 To make it happen, Dial stayed in “professional" mode as much as possible during the delivery by scrubbing in and wearing gloves.